K09Gaurav/Pose-and-Facial-expression-estimation-in-real-time/README.md

 # Real-time Pose Estimation and Facial Expression Recognition System

-This project presents a real-time system that combines the capabilities of MediaPipe libraries and OpenCV to perform pose estimation and facial expression recognition simultaneously.
+This Group project presents a real-time system that combines the capabilities of MediaPipe libraries and OpenCV to perform pose estimation and facial expression recognition simultaneously.

 ## Features